-A. ROADS: The Purchaser is required to construct the roads shown in Table B-1 per the schedules stated, as shown on the Sale Map, Attachment A, and to the specifications and drawings in Attachment B and other applicable attachments.
+A. ROADS: The Purchaser is required to construct, improve and maintain the roads shown in Table B-1 per the schedules stated, as shown on the Sale Map, Attachment A-1 and Haul Map, Attachment A-2, and to the specifications and drawings in Attachment B and other applicable attachments.